The Heilmann Locomotives

 THE FIRST HEILMANN LOCOMOTIVE: Le Fusée Electrique.
 (The Electric Rocket)

-Jean Jacques Heilmann, proprietor of the Société Industrielle de Moteurs Électriques et à Vapeur in Le Havre, took out his patent for a steam-electric locomotive on July 18, 1890, and the first prototype was built in 1892-93.
+Jean-Jacques Heilmann, proprietor of the Société Industrielle de Moteurs Électriques et à Vapeur in Le Havre, took out his patent for a steam-electric locomotive on July 18, 1890, and the first prototype was built in 1892-93.
 Heilmann and his coworker Drouin began with static tests to determine whether DC or the recently introduced 3-phase AC would be most suitable for their purposes.
 It was quickly found that DC would be best, as it allowed the steam-engine and generator to work at a constant efficient speed, while the traction motor speed could be quite different.

 Heilmann was from Alsace, which no doubt accounts for his rather Germanic-sounding name.
 A Joshua Heilmann was a noted textile engineer in Mulhouse (often regarded as the industrial capital of Alsace) working on woolcombing machines and mechanical embroidery equipment, around 1845.
 Very possibly he was the father of J J Heilmann.

-The Fusée, the first Heilmann locomotive, fitted with a rather unattractive wooden body.
+The Fusée, the first Heilmann locomotive, fitted with a rather unattractive wooden body

-The first version, with the body removed.
-Date of engraving unknown.
+The first Heilmann, with the wooden body removed.

 A conventional horizontally-opposed two-cylinder steam engine drives the DC generator.
-The exciter and its little vertical steam engine, with vertical exhaust pipe, are just in front of the generator.
+The exciter dynamo and its little vertical steam engine, with vertical exhaust pipe, are just in front of the generator.
+Note the coal bunkers on each side of the firebox.

-The first version.
+The first Heilmann

 From an article by Max de Nansouty, in the French journal l'Illustration for 21 January 1893.